frictionlessdata/data-quality-cli/README.md

   Lastly, [here is the less predictible version](https://uk-25k-inferred-schema.herokuapp.com/) that uses both `structure` and `schema`, but it compares files agaist inferred schemas (i.e. using `infer_schema: true`).Corresponding database repostory [here](https://github.com/georgiana-b/data-quality-uk-25k-spend/tree/uk-25k-spend-inferred-schema).

+##### Timeliness
+  An optional criteria for quality assessment is the timeliness of data publication.
+   We define timeliness as the difference in months between when the data source _should have been published_ and _when it was published_.
+If you want to include timeliness in the quality assessment set `assess_timeliness: true`.

+  "When the data should have been published" is what we call `period_id` and reffers to the period of time the data is relevant for.
+There are two options for providing `period_id`:

+  - You can provide it for each source and include the column name in the config:
+     `"timeliness": {"timeliness_strategy": ["column_name"]}`
+  - Let Data Quality CLI detect the period from certain fields in `source_file` that are likely to contain it:

+      ```
+        "timeliness": {
+            "extract_period": true,
+            "timeliness_strategy": ["column1", "column2"]
+        }
+      ```

+    The order will tell Data Quality CLI which field has priority.
+In this example, it will try to find something in `column1` and move to `column2` only if nothing was found.
+You can specify as many fields as you want.
+Please note that if the date is ambiguous, Data Quality CLI will prefer the format `dd-mm-yyyy`.
+     You can change that with the `date_order` option.
+For example, `"timeliness": {"date_order": "MDY"}` will change the preffered order to `mm-dd-yyyy`.

+  Regardless of the method you choose, Data Quality CLI will parse the fields you provided in `timeliness_strategy`, try to extract a period out of them and write it in the `source_file`.

+   NOTE: If you provide a `period_id` it will be parsed and replaced by one with the same dates but a different format used thoughout the CLI.

+   If no `period_id` can be extracted for more than 10% of the sources, Data Quality CLI will abort timeliness assessment and raise an error.
+If you want to change that, set `max_empty_relevance_period` to the desired percent.
+If the precent of sources laking `period_id` doesn't exceed `max_empty_relevance_period`, the value in the `created_at` column will be used as `period_id` for them.

+  By default, a data source is considered timely if no more than a month has passed from the end of `period_id` until it was published (`created_at`).
+You can change that with the `timeliness_period` option by providing a different *number of months*.
+   Ex: `"timeliness": {"timeliness_period": 3}` means that the data source is timely if no more than 3 months passed since the end of `period_id`.
+   The quality score will decrease for every additional month after the period considered timely.

 ### Schema